offensive-packaging/documentation/o-saft/index.md

        --cfg-text=FILE

-           Read definitions for  %text{KEY}="my text" from file  'FILE'.
+           Read definitions for  '%text{KEY}="my text"' from file  'FILE'.

        --cfg-hint=KEY=TEXT

            Redefine texts used for hints.
-Sets  %cfg{hints}{KEY}  to  'TEXT'.
+Sets  '%cfg{hints}{KEY}'  to  'TEXT'.

            To get a list of preconfigured texts, use: o-saft.pl --help=cfg-hint

        --cfg-init=KEY=VALUE

-           Set the internal  %cfg  hash.
+           Set the internal  '%cfg' hash.
 This options is intended for testing and debugging only.
 Please see  TESTING  below.

        --call=METHOD